JBethay/DotSec/README.md

 # DotSec
 Common Dotnet Security Issues and Fixes, __A Note on these projects, they are mostly minimal api's designed to showcase security issues and fixes.
-They are not designed to be taken as architectural guides for how to structure production applications or as guidelines for how to configure auth for an application.
-Also note that much of this project exposes OpenAPI Swagger pages for demo, this is not something you should do in production.__
+They are not designed to be taken as architectural guides for how to structure production applications or as guidelines for how to [configure auth](https://cwe.mitre.org/data/definitions/547.html) for an application.
+Also note that much of this project exposes [OpenAPI Swagger pages](https://cwe.mitre.org/data/definitions/200.html) for demo and can return [detailed error pages](https://cwe.mitre.org/data/definitions/756.html), this is not something you should do in production.
+Some helpful links are the [OWSAP docker security cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) and the [OWSAP dotnet security cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/DotNet_Security_Cheat_Sheet.html).__

 ## DockerSecurity
 <details>
 <summary>Docker Security Details</summary>
 Two identical "Hello World" APIs, each implemented with distinct Dockerfiles.
-The first app, **Insecure**, is based on the <a href="https://learn.microsoft.com/en-us/dotnet/core/docker/build-container">default .NET template</a> and presents several security and efficiency issues.
+The first app, **Insecure**, is based on the <a href="https://learn.microsoft.com/en-us/dotnet/core/docker/build-container">default .NET template</a> and presents several security and efficiency issues; specifically <a href="https://cwe.mitre.org/data/definitions/250.html">CWE-250: Execution with Unnecessary Privileges</a>.
 The second app, **Secure**, features an improved Dockerfile that addresses these concerns.

 ### Highlights of Secure Dockerfile improvements